-Sexual Harassment:
+Sexual Harassment

-Includes, but is not limited to, degrading remarks, gestures, jokes, notes, graffiti, spreading rumors, indecent exposure, unwelcome touching, grabbing, pinching, or brushing against another in a sexual way.
-Unwelcome conduct on the basis of sex that satisfies one or more of the following:

-Quid Pro Quo: An employee conditioning the provision of an aid, benefit, or service of the district on the Complainant's participation in unwelcome sexual conduct.
+Includes, but is not limited to, degrading remarks, gestures, jokes, notes, graffiti, and spreading rumors to indecent exposure, being touched, grabbed, pinched, or brushed against in a sexual way.
+Unwelcome conduct on the basis of sex that satisfies one or more of the following: An employee conditioning the provision of an aid, benefit, or service of the district on the complainant's participation in unwelcome sexual conduct; unwelcome sexual conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a complainant equal access RINI's education program or activity; or sexual assault, dating violence, domestic violence, or stalking.